 When listening to Hydra from Deville, the listener hears a band that takes itself seriously when creating their music.
 The music created by the band seems to be powerful from the first note and just never lets up.
 The album is just the thing for music lovers who enjoy a lot of energy in their listening pleasure.

 Hydra from Deville begins with the track “Lava”.
 “Lava” is a track that brings together the sound of Soundgarden and Queens of the Stone Age.
+The first thing that the listener will notice with the song is the speed at which the track hits you.
+That pace comes courtesy of drummer Markus Nilsson who provides an unforgiving beat that really makes the song move along with a quick pace who helps to produce a rather energetic track that sets the album off with tons of energy.
 The resulting rock song is a solid track that features a fresh, modern sound that could fit in on any modern rock station or Alternative rock format.

 One of the strongest tracks on the Hydra release from Deville is the track “The Knife”.
 The first two minutes of the song deal with lyrics about a man in pain.
 But it’s the second half of the track that really caught my attention.
 The second half of “The Knife” is one of the most impressive instrumental jams to come along in a while.
 Deville takes the groove that was laid down in the first half and continues the instrumental feel of the piece until the pace and style of the music segues into something with a lot more melody.
 The music takes on a stronger groove and quicker pace while allowing the band to show off some of their talents as a band as a whole.